 At Puro.earth we are very familiar with this process.
 Since May 2019, our mission has been to mobilize a Carbon Transformation, where entrepreneurs with carbon removal operations connect with climate conscious companies who want to purchase negative emissions to fulfill their net zero ambitions.

 But carbon removals are hard to find and most companies do not have heavy resources in-house for the detective work.
 So we at Puro.earth help them by verifying carbon removal projects, harmonizing the data and categorizing projects per removal type.
 The negative emissions are issued CO2 Removal Certificates, or CORCs, per each ton of CO2 removed.
-So far, companies have neutralized almost 7000 tons of carbon emissions and we are on our way to expand our supply by adding new carbon removal methods and projects.
+As of May 2020, companies have neutralized almost 7000 tons of carbon emissions and we are on our way to expand our supply by adding new carbon removal methods and projects.

 The projects Stripe chose form part of a very nascent and underfunded carbon removal industry that needs investment to grow, and are representative of carbon storage outside of the biosphere, in other words outside of plants and soil.
 The carbon removal methods Stripe selected are: direct air capture into geological storage (Climeworks), mineral weathering by wave power (Project Vesta), using CO2 to reduce cement in concrete (CarbonCure) and injecting pyrolysis oil from biomass into geological storage (Charm Industries).